iscanegemen/Data-Science-with-Foursquare-API/README.md

 ## SimulationExecution.py

-It executes the simulation based on default competitors.
-From that, it calculates and prints the companies, creates the customers in a random manner, and plots the break-even point to guide the user whether to establish such a company in these circumstances or not.
+It executes the **simulation based on default competitors**.From that, it **calculates and prints the companies, creates the customers in a random manner, and plots the break-even point to guide the user whether to establish such a company in these circumstances or not**.

 ## SimulationLibrary.py

-It contains all the necessary implementations of the simulation environment such as defining the competitors, creating the customers, calculating the distances between "rival" companies, creating the customer choices etc.
+It contains all the necessary implementations of the simulation environment such as **defining the competitors, creating the customers, calculating the distances between "rival" companies, creating the customer choices** etc.

 ## newyorkcoffeewithdetails.csv
-It contains the CSV as a result of datacollection_api.ipynb.
+It contains the **CSV as a result of datacollection_api.ipynb**.